-From the above study about Lohagara Poultry Farm, it can be noted that the overall condition of all farm is very good.
+From the above study about Cox's Bazar Sadar Poultry Farm, it can be noted that the overall condition of all farm is very good.
 There location, structure, hygiene, shed management, flock management, litter management, vaccination, egg collection and their marketing all are acceptable level.
 During the placement feeding, housing, collection, cleaning and disinfection of the farm and disposal of shed waste were directly observed.
 Strict hygiene and bio-security measures were followed in every steps of farming operation.
-The measures taken during the study period werestrictly maintaining the bio-security program in every step of farming operation; Proper hygienic measures should be taken; Vehicle disinfections should be done properly; should appoint a registered
+The measures taken during the study period were strictly maintaining the bio-security program in every step of farming operation; Proper hygienic measures should be taken; Vehicle disinfections should be done properly; should appoint a registered